Updated, April 28, 2020: Credit cards come with all sorts of rewards.

-When you’re evaluating credit cards for their potential rewards, you'll want to pay particular attention to rewards credit card drawbacks like annual fees and limitations on how you can spend your points.
-A good credit score also matters when we’re talking about rewards credit cards.
-Aim to keep your credit score healthy and above 720 for a chance at the best cards.
+When you’re evaluating credit cards for their potential rewards, you'll want to pay particular attention to drawbacks like annual fees and limitations on how you can spend your points.
+Learning how to read a credit card agreement will go a long way.

 Take advantage of sign-up bonuses

-We've already established that most rewards credit cards come with some form of a sign-up bonus.
-When we're talking travel rewards cards, it usually entails spending a certain amount of money in a short period to get your travel rewards loot.
-The worst thing you could do with one of these cards is missing out on receiving the sign-up bonus.
+Most rewards credit cards come with a sign-up bonus.
+For travel rewards cards, it usually requires spending a certain amount of money in a short period.

 It may sound like a no-brainer, but you'll want to make sure and go through your budget before you sign up for your rewards credit card.
 Figure out if you can safely spend the amount that you need to in the given period to receive the bonus points.

 The best way to handle this is to use your credit card like a debit card.
 Put every purchase you can each month on your new card and then pay it off fully at the end of the month.
-Not only will you rack up those points, but by paying the credit card off in full each month, you'll not have to worry about interest rate charges and fees.
+Not only will you rack up points, but by paying the credit card off in full each month, you avoid interest rate charges and fees.